jtopjian/terraform-provider-openstack-old/README.md

 ## Notes

-`image_ref`, `flavor_ref`, and `networks` must be the UUIDs and not the canonical names.
+`image_id`, `flavor_ref`, and `networks` must be the UUIDs and not the canonical names.
 Also that the networks must be in array/list format.
 I've seen how to make this more user friendly from code within gophercloud as well as some of the Packer source.

 `networks` is optional if your OpenStack cloud only has one network.